Everett, Percival. So Much Blue. Greywolf, Minneapolis, 2017. NF; 7/17.

 This is a charming story, and it changed me.
 Percival Everett is quite a guy: 61 years old, distinguished English lit professor at USC, author of over a dozen novels and short story collections.
 By coincidence as I was reading this he was one of the interviewed authors in Paris Review, so we know he’s a philosopher as well as writer.
 Here he has a real character confront his imperfections, which are similar to those of his country and the world.

 We see that character, a painter called Kevin Pace, in three different plot lines at different times in his life.
-In the present he’s married with an older chil and a teenager, keeping in his studio a huge secret canvas that he doesn’t show anyone.
-Years ago he remembers a trip with his best friend to Central America, and in middle age we hear about an affair with a young woman in Paris.
+In the present he’s married with an older child and a teenager, keeping in his studio a huge secret canvas that he doesn’t show anyone.
+Years ago he remembers a trip with his best friend to Central America, and we also hear about an affair, in his early middle age, with a young woman in Paris.
 There are a lot of secrets: the painting, what happened in El Salvador, the affair, his daughter’s pregnancy, and how he feels about his wife.
-I wondered halfway through whether the three stories were going to connect.
-I think they did.
+I wondered halfway through whether the three stories were going to connect, and I think they did.

 The Paris Review interview was partly about philosophy.
 Our author is a Wittgenstein fan, and I liked the suggestion that Wittgenstein debunks his sometime profession as not being about answering great questions but about having fun with making-of-problems for itself and solving them.
 This idea appeared in Julian Barnes’s Nothing to be Frightened Of and maybe narrator Kevin is having that kind of fun too, a bit.